-- provides 4x4 High engagement and disengagement while the vehicle is moving. - is operated by a rotary control located on the instrument panel that allows you select 2WD, 4x4 High or 4x4 Low operation. - uses auto-manual hub locks that can be engaged and disengaged automatically based on the 4x4 mode selected.

-- auto-manual hub locks can be manually overridden by rotating the hub lock control from AUTO to LOCK if desired. - automatic operation of the hub locks is recommended, and will increase fuel economy - For proper operation, make sure that the arrow and the indicator dot on the hub are aligned, and that both hub locks are set the same (both set to AUTO or both set to LOCK).
+- provides 4x4 High engagement and disengagement while the vehicle is moving. - is operated by a rotary control located on the instrument panel that allows you select 2WD, 4x4 High or 4x4 Low operation. - uses hub locks that can be engaged and disengaged automatically by using a rotary control located on the instrument panel. - automatic hub locks can be manually overridden by rotating the hub lock control from AUTO to LOCK.
+Automatic operation of the hub locks is recommended. - For proper operation, make sure that the arrow and the indicator dot on the hub are aligned.